 Employers who wish to record hearings need to consider:

-- Their obligations under the Data Protection Act 1998, and there would be few exceptions under the DPA when this would be possible.
+- Their obligations under the General Data Protection Regulations 2018, and there would be few exceptions under the GDPR when this would be possible.
 For example – the Employment Practices Data Protection Code (guidance from the DPA) says that employers may record their employees in secret only in very exceptional circumstances, such as where it is suspected that criminal activity has taken place.

 - If a covert recording may breach the employees’ right to private and family life under article eight of the European Convention on Human Rights.

-- If an employer records a meeting with the employee’s consent, the information should be treated as ‘personal data’ under the DPA and must be ‘processed’ in accordance with the DPA principles, as it would treat an employee’s personal/personnel file.
+- If an employer records a meeting with the employee’s consent, the information should be treated as ‘personal data’ under the GDPR and must be ‘processed’ in accordance with the DPA principles, as it would treat an employee’s personal/personnel file.

 Employees who wish to record meetings:

 - Should ask for their employer’s permission to do this

-- If an employer’s disciplinary procedure specifically bans covert audio-recordings, and/or an employer has told the employee that recording the meeting isn’t an option (ideally in writing) and an employee continues to do this, then an employer can discipline the employee for this as well, and also bring the situation to an Employment Tribunal‘s attention (although the Tribunal may not prevent this evidence being used at a hearing)
+- If an employer’s disciplinary procedure specifically bans covert audio-recordings, and/or an employer has told the employee that recording the meeting isn’t an option (ideally in writing) and an employee continues to do this, then an employer can discipline the employee for this as well (and it could be a misconduct or gross misconduct – if it was done to ‘entrap’ the employer this could be gross misconduct; if it is only done to ‘keep a record,’ this is unlikely to be gross misconduct), and also bring the situation to an Employment Tribunal‘s attention (although the Tribunal may not prevent this evidence being used at a hearing)

-- Employees who record meetings covertly also need to consider the DPA if sensitive information about other people was discussed at the meeting
+- Employees who record meetings covertly also need to consider the GDPR if sensitive information about other people was discussed at the meeting